 You can generate leads in two ways.

 The landing page educates your viewers about you and your work.
 It gives them a fair idea of what value you can add by email communications.
 Hook up the form to your email campaign.

 A lead magnet is a free service that is provided to gather data from your viewer.
-Examples of lead magnets: ebooks, checklists, newsletters, product samples, case studies, surveys, and polls.
+Examples of lead magnets includes, ebooks, checklists, newsletters, product samples, case studies, surveys, and polls.